Cost of a Server

 RAM is a very important part of your system.
 These memory chips allow for multiple virtual servers to run and more people to use the same server at the same time.

-Server storage and hard drives is what allows you to store data on your server.
+Server storage and hard drives is what allows you to store on your server.
 It is a critical component of your system and these days with the price so low you can store a huge amount of information for cheap.
 These days, a fast and modern Solid State Disk is a must.
 However, you can still use the traditional spinning disks for a lower cost.

 For a server, we always advise using dual power supplies, which will allow you to keep working even if one fails.